DattaAnupam/LearnTopics/README.md

-# Branch: Dotnet
+# Branch: Dotnet/Blood-Donation-App

-This branch contains topics related to dotnet core
+This app is created using React, Dotnet Core and SqlServer